-Although we have considered mutual i.c.equilibria, our primary concern was what happens with experiences in the mind of one person.
+Our primary concern was what happens with experiences in the mind of one person.
 Actually, since people are in a game setting, experiences and understandings from them are also externally interactive and affect each other.
 In this section, we will consider various external reciprocal relations.
 Our basic idea is that the persons' reciprocal relationships are gradually emerging as time is going on.
 In this process, an active experience and a passive experience may behave quite differently.
 In this section, we will focus on unilateral trials and the generation of a resulting memory kit based on such trials.